HW-PlayersPatch/File_Share/ChangeLists/Players Patch - Full Change List.md

 * Cost 3000->3500 (with a frigate module Hiigaran is 3800 and Vaygr is 3100)
 * Build Time 210->130 (it was a huge blow to lose a carrier, since they took so long to build)
 * Armor 105k->120k
-* Weapon:
-    * Can now target any ship (previously couldn't target some ships)

 #### Missile Destroyers
 * Now count againt the destroyer unit cap like hw1c.